Dayton, Tennessee

-Dayton is a city and county seat in Rhea County, Tennessee, United States.
+Dayton is a city in and the county seat of Rhea County, Tennessee, United States.
 As of the 2020 census, the city population was 7,065.
-The Dayton Urban Cluster, which includes developed areas adjacent to the city and extends south to Graysville.
+The Dayton Urban Cluster includes developed areas adjacent to the city and extends south to Graysville.

-Dayton was the site of the Scopes Trial in 1925 dealing with the creation–evolution controversy.
+Dayton was the site of the Scopes Trial in 1925 dealing with the rejection of evolution by religious groups.

 History

 The community was originally settled circa 1820 as Smith's Crossroads.
 In 1877, the town was renamed Dayton, after Dayton, Ohio.
 The town was incorporated in 1903.
 Early industry included manufacture of pig iron.

 Scopes trial

 In 1925, the famous Scopes Trial was held in Dayton and, for a period of time, filled the town with hucksters of every description and journalists from around the world.
 The participants included William Jennings Bryan in the role of prosecutor and Clarence Darrow as the principal defense counsel.
 The trial was over the issue of whether evolution should be taught in public schools.
 John T. Scopes, the defendant in the trial, was a local science teacher who was recruited by George Rappleyea to begin to teach evolution in his science class, and at the provocation of the ACLU (American Civil Liberties Union), despite it being against Tennessee law at that time.
 Rappleyea believed that this conflict would create an enormous amount of publicity for the town, and he was proven correct.
 The town bustled with activity as people began to flock from near and far to hear the verdict on this controversial issue.

 Although this trial is often represented as being pivotal in the movement to allow evolution to be taught in American schools, it actually marked the beginning of a major decline in the teaching of evolution which did not start to recover until the early 1960s.
 Likewise, the Butler Act, which Scopes was supposed to have violated—though it was never invoked again—remained on the books until 1967, when it was repealed by the Tennessee Legislature.

 H. L. Mencken famously covered the trial for the Baltimore Sun and recruited Clarence Darrow to lead the defense team.

 Immediately after the trial, Bryan continued to edit and deliver speeches, traveling hundreds of miles that week.
 On July 26, 1925, he drove from Chattanooga to Dayton to attend a church service, ate a meal, and died (the result of diabetes and fatigue) in his sleep that afternoon—just five days after the Scopes trial ended.